-- Description: Glow Putt feels like a dance party with neon-lit floors and thumping music.
-The course is compact, easy to navigate and perfect for rainy days, when beaches or playgrounds aren’t options.
-Little kids will appreciate the glow-in-the-dark, animal décor on the walls.
+- Description: Glow Putt has been a staple in the community for more than 20 years.
+The space is transformed to feel like a dance party with neon-lit floors and thumping music.
+The indoor course is compact, easy to navigate and perfect for rainy days, when beaches or playgrounds aren’t options.
+Little kids will appreciate the glow-in-the-dark animal décor on the walls.

 - Tip: Players receive glow bracelet as part of pricing.
 Bring ID for special discounts for military and law-enforcement employees.

 Tropics Mini Golf (18 holes)